 $4,800 per hunter (6x hunters)

 Minimum 3-day hunt.
+This 3-day package is inclusive from Copenhagen, Denmark.
 Non-hunter rate 50% includes meals, lodging, transfers and one day touring.
 Rates are based on USD versus the Swedish Krona (1 SEK PER $0.1225 USD) and are subject to slight changes.

 Sweden goose hunting packages include: